agaier/article_template/README.md

 # Blog / Article Template

-This is a template for creating blog posts, or turning papers into project pages which can be more engaging and attractive than reading the pdf off of arxiv.
+This is a template for creating blog posts, or turning papers into engaging and attractive project pages.
+It makes use of the distill template and [github pages](https://pages.github.com/).
+An example of what this template looks like can be found [here](https://weightagnostic.github.io/).

 ## Overview